Ultra-thin and flexible: New solar panels developed in St. Petersburg

 The development can also be used in remote areas with limited charging capabilities.

-Earlier www1.ru reported that Russian solar batteries "Arktika-M" have been tested.
+Earlier, www1.ru reported that tested Russian solar batteries "Arktika-M".

 Read materials on the topic:

-Reshetnev employees have come up with how to make solar panels for Russian satellites lighter and simpler
+Reshetnev employees came up with how to make solar panels for Russian satellites lighter and simpler

 Universal solar batteries for the Arctic and space are being created in Russia